FabienRoger/WInfoForTwitter/README.md

 </div>
 <br>

-The embeddings of the sentences are created using Huggin Face's sentence transformer named "bert-base-nli-mean-tokens".
-It uses the average of the bert tokens of each of of the sentence weighted by the attention mask.
+The embeddings of the sentences are created using Hugging Face's sentence transformer named "paraphrase-MiniLM-L6-v2" which provides good sentence embeddings at a relatively low computing cost.
+It uses the average of the bert tokens of each of the sentence weighted by the attention mask.
+It only supports english.

 The similarity used here is the cosine similarity.